nadavshatz/ember-cli-foundation-sass/README.md

 * If you clone an existing project with this addon, just run `npm i && bower i`.

 Running the blueprint installs **Foundation 5.4.7** via Bower, copies over the `_settings.scss` as well as the `foundation.scss` to your `app/styles` folder.
-It also creates a default `app.scss` that imports the `_settings.scss` as well as the `_foundation.scss`, so you can get serve the app immediately.
+It also creates a default `app.scss` that imports the `_settings.scss` as well as the `_foundation.scss`, so you can serve the app immediately.
 Lastly, it installs the already mentioned dependencies [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) and [broccoli-clean-css](https://github.com/shinnn/broccoli-clean-css).

-This setup is made so you don't have to worry about how to how to be able to customize Foundation, but just lets you do it.
+This setup is made so you don't have to worry about how to customize Foundation, but just lets you do it.
 Furthermore [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) helps that the foundation `import` statements (in the `_foundation.scss`) 'just' work.

 ### Options